VladThodo/tovos/README.md

 # The build system

 TovOS is built using NASM and GCC (with NASM being used for assembling the assembly code and GCC used for compiling the C code).
+Make is used in order to simplify the build flow and allow for easier and quicker builds.

+The make file aseembles and compiles the code, links it and then bundles it in a disk image that is then ran by QEMU.
+If all the required build and simulation tools are installed `make run` is the single command needed to build and the run the system.

+Required build tools:

+- NASM
+- GCC
+- QEMU (for running the OS)

+Availabile make commands: